zopefoundation/zdaemon/src/zdaemon/README.txt

  Using zdaemon
 ===============

-zdaemon provides a script, zdaemon, that can be used to running other programs as POSIX (Unix) daemons.
-(Of course, it is only usable on POSIX-complient systems.
+zdaemon provides a script, zdaemon, that can be used to run other programs as POSIX (Unix) daemons.
+(Of course, it is only usable on POSIX-complient systems.)

 Using zdaemon requires specifying a number of options, which can be given in a configuration file, or as command-line options.
 It also